Nevin1901/erlog/README.md

 logging sucks.
 It's expensive, most open source options are not easily self hostable, and for small projects, there's no easy way to implement logs into your applications wihtout using a third party option or self hosting your own logging server.

 Erlog lets you log without worrying about logging.

+## Features

+- Really lightweight (just a go executable and sqlite file)
+- Fast.
+Logs are first stored into memory and then added to sqlite in batches.
+There are also sqlite tweaks to make writing faster
+- Easy to use, simply add `const logger = createLogger()` and `logger.log(info)`

 ## Things that can change